Glaucoma Treatment in Wilmington, NC

 Can you prevent glaucoma?

 Although there are no known ways to prevent glaucoma, catching the disease early offers the best chances of properly managing it and preventing related vision loss.
-The best way to detect glaucoma or other eye diseases in their early stages is to see Dr. Johnson regularly (approximately once a year, depending on your age) for comprehensive eye exams.
+The best way to detect glaucoma or other eye diseases in their early stages is to see our doctors regularly (approximately once a year, depending on your age) for comprehensive eye exams.